 - Top 100 Trial Lawyers®, The National Trial Lawyers™

-- American Board of Trial Advocates (ABOTA), Austin Chapter Member
+- American Board of Trial Advocates (ABOTA), Member and Fellow, 2012-present

 - Editor-in-Chief, Tulsa Law Review